'Pedal Pub' party bikes coming to downtown Baton Rouge

 “We want you to take a tour of the city, have fun, have a few drinks, party with friends.
 Maybe meet some people you’ve never known before," Piert said.

 The bike is steered by a designated pilot who does not drink.
-It is mostly powered by patrons who peddle their feet as they sip on their drink of choice.
+It is mostly powered by patrons who pedal with their feet as they sip on their drink of choice.
 If riders feel like they need a break, a hidden motor will pick up the slack.

 “Pilot is designated by Pedal Pub.
-They’ll steer the bike, control the bike, break.
+They’ll steer the bike, control the bike, brake.
 Determine where the bike is gonna go.
 All the patrons have to do is pedal when we tell them to pedal,” Piert said.

 Trending News